StefanBRas/polugins/README.md

 ## Package example

-See `tests/pkgs/example_package` for how an package could expose namespaces.
+See `tests/pkgs/example_package` for how a package could expose namespaces.

 It's done using entry points, here specified in the `pyproject.toml`.